Khorramabad, Golestan

-Khorramabad (خرم اباد, also Romanized as Khorramābād; also known as Kharābeh Masjed) is a village in Sadan Rostaq-e Gharbi Rural District, in the Central District of Kordkuy County, Golestan Province, Iran.
-At the 2006 census, its population was 277, in 72 families.
+Khorramabad (خرم اباد) (Note: Also romanized as Khorramābād; also known as Kharābeh Masjed) is a village in Sadan Rostaq-e Gharbi Rural District of the Central District in Kordkuy County, Golestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 277 in 72 households.
+The following census in 2011 counted 272 people in 82 households.
+The 2016 census measured the population of the village as 245 people in 89 households.